 Detailed course offerings (Time Schedule) are available for

-IND E 101 Introduction to Industrial Engineering (1) I&S
+IND E 101 Introduction to Industrial Engineering (1) SSc

 Examines the basic concepts and methods of industrial engineering through team-based hands-on activities.
 Explores the profession of industrial engineering.
 Discusses resources available to industrial engineering students at the University of Washington.
 Offered: A.

-IND E 250 Fundamentals of Engineering Economy (4) NW
+IND E 250 Fundamentals of Engineering Economy (4) NSc

 Basics of industrial cost analysis and accounting.
 Application of interest computations to engineering decision making.
 Analysis of engineering alternatives based on use of interest computations, valuations, depreciation, and cost estimates.
-Offered: WS.
+Offered: ASp.

-IND E 315 Probability and Statistics for Engineers (3) NW
+IND E 315 Probability and Statistics for Engineers (3) NSc

 Application of probability theory and statistics to engineering problems, distribution theory and discussion of particular distributions of interest in engineering, statistical estimation and data analysis.
 Illustrative statistical applications may include quality control, linear regression, and analysis of engineering data sets.
-Prerequisite: either MATH 136, MATH 307, or AMATH 351.
-Offered: AWSpS.
+Prerequisite: either MATH 135, MATH 136, MATH 207, or AMATH 351.
+Offered: AWS.

 Introduction to the analysis of data from planned experiments.
 Analysis of variance for multiple factors and applications of orthogonal arrays and linear graphs for fractional factorial designs to product and process design optimization.
 Regression analysis with applications in engineering.
-Prerequisite: IND E 315.
+Prerequisite: either IND E 315, STAT 341, or STAT 390.
 Offered: jointly with STAT 316; W.

 Design of quality control and assurance systems.
 Statistical Process Control (SPC) design and implementation.
 Control charts for attributes and variables.
 Process capability analysis and process improvement techniques.
 Statistical tolerance design.
 Quality management and recent developments.
-Prerequisite: IND E 315.
-Offered: W.
+Prerequisite: IND E 315 Offered: Sp.